253% ROI on Social Automation: How to Measure What Your Software Is Actually Doing

 Category 2: Leads generated

-If your automation increases posting consistency from 2 posts per week to 7, and engagement monitoring improves response time, even two additional leads per month translates to revenue value calculable against your average deal size.
+This requires measurement to quantify (see the next section), but even modest improvement matters.
+If your automation increases posting consistency from 2 posts per week to 7, engagement monitoring improves response time, and cross-channel scheduling expands your reach — and this converts even two additional leads per month — you can calculate the revenue value of those leads against your average deal size.

 Category 3: Tool consolidation

-Most SMEs managing social manually use multiple fragmented tools: one for scheduling, one for analytics, one for image creation, one for caption tracking.
+Most SMEs managing social manually are using multiple fragmented tools: one for scheduling, one for analytics, one for image creation, one for caption tracking.
 A single automation platform replaces three or four subscriptions.
 Consolidation savings of R1,500–R3,000/month are common.
+That alone covers the tool cost.

 Stack all three categories against the annual tool investment and you arrive at the 253% figure.
-It is arithmetic, not magic.
+It is not magic — it is arithmetic.
+The gap between businesses that achieve it and those that do not comes down almost entirely to whether they bothered to measure.

 The five metrics that actually matter